devsharma30/PathfindingVisualizer/README.md

-# 🧭 Pathfinding Visualizer (C++)
+# 🧭 Pathfinding Visualizer (C++ + SFML)

 A visual simulation of pathfinding algorithms built using **C++** and **SFML**.
-This project allows users to interactively create a grid, place obstacles, and define start/end nodes.
+This project allows users to interactively create a grid, place obstacles, and visualize how algorithms explore paths.

 ---